donte5405/GODOG/README.md

 **If your game uses binary serialisation for game saving, DON'T USE GODOG UNTIL COMPATIBLE UPDATES ROLL OUT.** If possible, don't even use this way of game saving because it introduces buffer overflow attack to the machine.

-JSON serialisation generall works with this project unless you write JSON in GDScript like this:
+JSON serialisation generally works with this project unless you write JSON in GDScript like this:

 ```gdscript
 {